zidanekarim/ece251hw/hw8/README.md

 sw $s2, 0($s3)

 4.b <§4.8> Now, change and/or rearrange the code to minimize the number of NOPs needed.
-You can assume register $t0 can be used to hold temporary values in your modified code.
+You can assume register $t0 can be used to hold temporary values in your modified code. // NOTE from zidane: not really sure how the number of NOPs per instruction works

 add $s3, $s1, $s0
 lw  $t0, 0($s4)